igorkulman/coding-journal/content/post/2017-03-14-using-data-binding-in-ios.md

 ### RxSwift vs ReactiveSwift

 [RxSwift](https://github.com/ReactiveX/RxSwift) and [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift) are two most popular reactive programming libraries for iOS.
 I recommend you read an [article comparing those two libraries](https://www.raywenderlich.com/126522/reactivecocoa-vs-rxswift) and choose the one that you like best.
 I chose RxSwift because it is a Swift implementation of the .NET Reactive Extensions I am familiar with and the documentation is so much better.
+There is also a [RxSwift community repository](https://github.com/RxSwiftCommunity/) with extension that add support for table views, gestures, etc.

 The ViewModel looks a bit different when using RxSwift than when using Bond, but the main idea is the same